tomjoht/tomjoht.github.io/_posts/2020/2/2020-02-20-how-docs-as-code-impacts-writing.md

 ## Web encourages topic-based authoring

-With the web medium, topic-based authoring took the spotlight, and tech writers began breaking up their content into small, standalone chunks online.
+With the web medium, topic-based authoring took the spotlight, and tech writers began breaking up their content into small, standalone chunks online (like articles).
 The transition from book-length authoring to topic-based authoring introduced many new challenges.
 For content auto-bursted at breakpoints like subheadings, the chunks often didn't make sense alone.

 Mark Baker's [Every Page Is Page One](https://idratherbewriting.com/2011/05/16/every-page-is-page-one/) is a reaction against these chunks that don't make sense alone (see [Topic Chunking and The Broken Alarm Clock](https://idratherbewriting.com/2011/04/27/topic-chunking-and-the-broken-clock/)).
 When you encounter help content that seems to require some other starting point to make sense, leaving you scratching your head at your starting point without the proper orientation to make sense from your entry point, the docs fail for that user.
 Mark said every page should sufficiently orient the user as if it were the user's first entry point in the docs.